 Diagnosis of ADHD is very important for an appropriate treatment strategy.
-Unfortunately, there are different conditions that coexist with ADHD.
-Coexistence (or comorbidity) is defined as when an individual have more than one disorder or condition at once but these conditions are not caused by one another to emerge (IDA, 2008).
-According to HADD (2005), "44% of children with ADD/ADHD also presents with at least one other disorder, 32% with two other disorders and 11% with at least 3 other disorders" (p.
-8).
+Unfortunately there are different conditions that coexist with ADHD.
+Coexistence (or comorbidity) is defined as when an individual have more than one disorder or condition at once but these conditions do not cause each other (IDA, 2008).
+According to HADD (2005), "44% of children with ADD/ADHD also presents with at least one other disorder, 32% with two other disorders and 11% with at least 3 other disorders" (p.8).
 Coexisting disorders can be oppositional defiant disorder (ODD), learning disorders (LD), conduct disorder, tics, Tourette's syndrome, Asperger's syndrome, bipolar disorders, speech and language problems, anxiety disorders and mood disorders (APA, 1994; APA, 2013; HADD, 2005, Parker, 1999).
 These coexisting conditions worsen individuals' problems (Green, 1990).
-Thus, an appropriate and accurate diagnosis of ADHD is very important for individuals' healthy and successful lives.
+Thus an appropriate and accurate diagnosis of ADHD is very important for individuals' healthy and successful lives.